giardap/Ring/README.md

 Step 1.
 Create a ring account in the neighbors app.

 Step 2.
-Head over to the referral section
+Head over to the referral section.

 Step 3.
-Copy the link and and paste into wherever you can trace the response
+Copy the link and and paste into wherever you can trace the response.

 Step 4.
-Once you examine the response you will find something that looks like this.
+Once you examine the response you will find something that looks like this:

 ```{
   "session_id" : "615809008687086307",